Asymmetric Duos: Sidekicks Improve Uncertainty: Experimental Details

 \subsection{Training Procedure}

-For all our fine-tuned experiments we follow the LP–FT recipe from \citet{kumar2022fine}: we first train only the final classification head (also known as Linear Probing, or LP) for a few epochs (8 on Caltech 256, 5 on iWildCam) using cross‑entropy loss and AdamW, then unfreeze the entire network and Fine‑Tune for more epochs (20 on Caltech 256, 10 on iWildCam) under the same loss and optimizer.
+For all our fine-tuned experiments we follow the LP–FT recipe from \citet{kumar2022fine}: we first train only the final classification head (also known as Linear Probing, or LP) for a few epochs (8 for both Caltech 256 and iWildCam) using cross‑entropy loss and AdamW, then unfreeze the entire network and Fine‑Tune (FT) for more epochs (16 on Caltech 256, 12 on iWildCam) under the same loss and optimizer.

-Our fine‑tuning (FT) procedure employs a sequential schedule (linear warm‑up then cosine annealing), and we randomly search learning rate in \([1\times10^{-6},3\times10^{-4}]\) and weight decay in \([1\times10^{-8},1\times10^{-5}]\), picking the best trial by validation score.
-We use an adaptive batch‑sizing strategy that finds the optimal (maximum) batch-size for each architecture allowed by training resources, capped at 128.
+Our FT procedure employs a sequential schedule (linear warm‑up followed by cosine annealing), and we perform hyper-parameter search over learning rate in \([1\times10^{-6},3\times10^{-4}]\) and weight decay in \([1\times10^{-8},1\times10^{-5}]\), picking the best trial by validation score.
+We use a batch size of 128 for Caltech 256 and 16 for iWildCam.
+All models are trained on NVIDIA L40S GPUs.
 Random Augmentation \citep{cubuk2020randaugment} is used to augment training samples during the FT phase.
 The best LP checkpoint initializes FT, and the top FT model by validation performance is carried forward into our Duo evaluations.